SNodeC/snode.c/README.md

 ### SSL/TLS Configuration (Section *tls*)

-SSL/TLS encryption is provided if a SSL/TLS server or client instance is created.
-Internally OpenSSL is used.
+SSL/TLS encryption is provided if a SSL/TLS server or client instance is used.

 Equivalent to all other configuration options SSL/TLS encryption can be configured either in-code, on the command line or via configuration files.